shadybarham/sqliteman/README.md

 Any volunteer to build on Windows would be welcome.

-This version now supports incremental search on a column.
+This version supports incremental search on a column and a new search widget allowing editing the rows found by the search.